tjaditya/adityatj.github.io/adas-rover.md

 This project is therefore **not an attempt to rapidly build an autonomous rover**, but a deliberate effort to design a **development and deployment infrastructure** that reflects real-world ADAS engineering practice.

-The rover serves as a **controlled execution platform**, while the primary focus of the project is on **system architecture, validation workflows, and observable system behavior**, rather than on feature count.
+The rover serves as a **controlled execution platform**, while the primary focus of the project is on **system architecture, validation workflows, and observable system behavior**, rather than feature breadth.

 ---